Mohdasad02/Covid19_sql/README.md

-Used sql queries across multiple tables to extract key global and regional insights
+Used sql queries across multiple tables to extract key global and regional insights about COVID-19